asonix/authentication-rs/README.md

 ### Testing

 Test the application with.
-Currently there are only tests for the authentication_backend package.
+Currently there are tests for the authentication_backend and authentication_rocket packages.
 More tests will come.

 ```bash
 $ cargo test